akshatshukla13/gpt-based/README.md

 # Tutorial
-This is part gota gpt:
+This is part gita gpt:

-thanks to,
+special thanks to,
 https://youtu.be/AuxSJiv4NZU

 # ChatGPT4-API-Simple-Site
-ChatGPT4-API-Simple-Site
+OPEN API BASED PROJECT